 All clubs on this website are affiliated to the AJA and have fully qualified instructors.

-Judo is a sport that began in Japan more than a hundred years ago.
+Judo is a sport that began in Japan in 1882.
 It is a style of fighting where one opponent can defeat another without anyone getting seriously hurt.
-Boys, girls, men and women of all ages take part in Judo in many different countries all around the world
+Boys, girls, men and women of all ages take part in Judo in many different countries all around the world.

 Judo is an ideal way of keeping fit.
 It provides a great cardiovascular workout which improves stamina, general health and overall fitness.
 Physical strength and flexibility are also improved as a result of trying to control and dictate the movements of an opponent.